-1.1.
+- 1.1.
 Explain: We have spoken at length about why SH & SEA occurs.
 We are now going to shift our focus to the different forms that SH & SEA takes.
 For this exercise, I'd like you to come up with five examples of SH and five examples of SEA that are common in the humanitarian sector.
 The examples should involve men as perpetrators.

-- As you go through this exercise, keep in mind the five characteristics of safer spaces.
+As you go through this exercise, keep in mind the five characteristics of safer spaces.
 SH & SEA is a serious issue that has impacted the lives of many of our colleagues. - 1.2.
-Separate participants into men-only and women-only groups.
-Depending on the context and trust/safety in the group, you could ask for examples of SH & SEA targeting LGBTQI+ staff, or that illuminate the additional concerns for women, based on their nationality, race, ethnicity, cast, religion, age, health status or ability. - 1.3.
-After groups have had a chance to discuss, ask for a few examples in plenary.
+Allocate participants into all-male and all-female breakout groups.
+Post the link to the shared Google document in the chat.
+Depending on the context and trust/safety in the group, you could ask for examples of SH & SEA directed at LGBTQI+ staff, or that illuminate the additional concerns for women, based on their nationality, race, ethnicity, cast, religion, age, health status or ability.
+Allow 11 minutes for the groups (1 minute to transfer between rooms). - 1.3.
+After groups have returned from the breakout rooms, post a whiteboard and ask for a few examples.
 Explain: As we have seen, SH & SEA in humanitarian settings can take many forms.
 The examples that you came up with are by no means exhaustive.
 Being aware of the common expressions of SH & SEA can help us to be vigilant and to hone in on a potential issue before it becomes a problem.